Konnect-Agri/Docs/docs/DevDocs/ci_cd_setup.md

     }
 }
 ```
-So once a developer pushed a code to the repo (main or any particular branch)
+So once a developer pushed a code to the repo (main or any particular branch) .Whenever code is avaialable jenkins pull the code and make a build.Once build is completed it generates artifact.

+This artifact should be deployed in the target env.Target env may be a vm/docker/kubernetes container.In our case we are using [**Docker**](https://www.docker.com/).So we should have some tool to deploy this to the target environment.
+In our case we have [**ansible**](https://www.ansible.com/) as a deployment service which deploys our docker container.

+For some particular case we need to have access to some secret keys and credentials and in order to use them safely we are using [**vault**](https://www.hashicorp.com/products/vault/secrets-management) to store such values and fetch them from it safely.